-A commenter suggested that houses should be allowed along the We Energies trails.
+• A commenter suggested that houses should be allowed along the We Energies trails.

-Response: Specifying that housing go in a very narrow location, such as along the east side S. Chicago Rd. near the Oak Creek Power Plant, is beyond the scope of the VISION 2050 process, and could be discussed as part of each community's comprehensive planning process.
+Response: Specifying housing in a very narrow location, such as along the east side S. Chicago Road near the Oak Creek Power Plant, is beyond the scope of the VISION 2050 process, and could be discussed as part of each community's comprehensive planning process.